3. Write your first query

 launches field to get details about it:

-Here, you see both the query term itself, the return type, and information about parameters that can be passed to the query.
+Here, you see both the field name itself, its return type, and information about parameters that can be passed to it.
 You can use this information to write a query you'll eventually add to your app.

-To start working with this query in the Sandbox Explorer, select the "play" button to the right side of the information:
+To start working with this field in the Sandbox Explorer, select the "play" button to the right side of the information:

-This brings you back into Sandbox's Explorer tab with the sidebar on the left showing documentation for the query you've selected:
+This brings you back into Sandbox's Explorer tab with the sidebar on the left showing documentation for the field you've selected:

-launches icon.
-Click this button to add the query to the middle "operations" panel:
+launches field.
+Click this button to add the field to the middle "operations" panel:

 Let's break down what you're seeing here: